osa-decentralized/data_busters/data_busters/cgan_vs_subset_notion/README.md

 ## Usage

 The only Python script that should be executed directly is `experiment.py`.
-By default, settings are read from `experiment.yml` config, but it can be changed like this:
+By default, settings are read from `config.yml` file, but it can be changed like this:
 ```
-python experiment.py -c path/to/another/config.yml
+python experiment.py -c path/to/another/file.yml
 ```